vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/09_Some_Methodological_Considerations_with_Respect.md

 21 The comprehensive catalogue of ancient mss in the National Archives \(Nepal\) \(Br̥hatsūcīpatram\) vol. 8 ‘Purāṇa and Itihāsa’ lists ṣv.
 ‘Skandapurāṇa’ an incomplete palmleaf

-ms of 700 verses \(or should we read 7000?\) comprising 229 folios, which is not assigned to any particular Saṁhitā or Khaṇd
+ms of 700 verses \(or should we read 7000?\) comprising 229 folios, which is not assigned to any particular Saṁhitā or Khaṇḍa.

-. a.
 It is written in ‘Licchavī’ characters and may

 hence date from before ad 1000 \(information kindly provided by Prof. Dr̥ M. Witzel\).